DecenterApps/MatchChannels/etherships/README.md

 ## Contracts

 * EtherShips (Main contract, used for opening, joining channels and also disputing game)
-* Player (contract that handles stuff for player, ability to fund account or withdraw your money)
+* Player (contract that handles stuff for the player, ability to fund account or withdraw ETH)
 * ECTools (utility contract for signature verification)

 ## Frontend